griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 The [MarqoVectorStoreDriver](../../reference/griptape/drivers/vector/marqo_vector_store_driver.md) supports the Marqo vector database.

-Here is an of how the driver can be used to load and query information in a Marqo cluster:
+Here is an example of how the driver can be used to load and query information in a Marqo cluster:

 ```python
 import os